 - Classification Field: If a search term matches a word in the Classification field (part of the document type), the document appears earlier.

 By default, Vault performs searches based your Vault’s Base Language.
 To use multi-language search, your Admin must enable multilingual document handling, which adds the Language standard document field to your Vault.
 Vault automatically populates the Language field, but you can edit it to update the document’s language at any time.
 The Language field must be set to the correct language in order for Vault’s language-specific search functionality to work properly.
+You can modify your preferred search languages from your user profile.

 When users search, Vault respects the language of a document by incorporating language-specific elements like word separators, stop words (ignores “a” and “the” in English), and word stemming.
 The Language field affects Vault searches on both document content and metadata.